On the interplay between prior weight and variance of the robustification component in Robust Mixture Prior Bayesian Dynamic Borrowing approach: Motivation for the Work

-A two-arm randomized controlled trial (RCT) is considered, comparing a treatment to a control (placebo or standard of care).
-Individual responses in both arms are assumed to be normally distributed with a common unit variance, $s=1$, such that the treatment and control mean responses are $X_t \sim \mathcal{N}(\theta_t, n_t^{-1})$ and $X_c \sim \mathcal{N}(\theta_c, n_c^{-1})$, respectively.
-The trial enrolls $n_t = 150$ patients in the treatment arm and $n_c = 50$ in the control arm, resulting in a 3:1 allocation ratio in favor of the experimental arm.
-Success is defined according to Equation (\ref{success RCT}), with $\eta = 0.05$. \\
+Consider a two-arm RCT comparing treatment and control (placebo or standard of care).
+Individual outcomes in both arms follow normal distributions with unit variance ($s=1$), as a consequence the mean responses in the two arms are: